How to Deploy Cloud Functions with Node.js

 How to Deploy Cloud Function to the Cloud

-After tested on your local, you're ready and want to deploy the function to the cloud, this section will show how to run the gcloud
+After testing locally, you're ready to deploy the function to the cloud.
+This section will show how to run the gcloud command from the local environment and deploy to the cloud.

 Config gcloud